igematberkeley/igem-at-berkeley-web/content/recruitment/_index.md

 > FERB I has no prerequisites.
 The prerequisites for FERB II are any of the following: FERB I (Fall), BIO 1A, AP Biology, or knowledge of (synthetic) biology fundamentals.

-> Each DeCal has 16 open spots and the preferred application deadline is **September 2 at 11:59 p.m.**.
+> FERB I has 30 open spots and FERB II has 10 open spots.
+The preferred application deadline is **September 2 at 11:59 p.m.**.
 However, applications will be accepted until **September 4 at 11:59 p.m**.
 [Learn more about our DeCals and read their full syllabi here](https://igem.berkeley.edu/ferb).
 Click [here](https://linktr.ee/igematberkeleydecals) or the button below to apply.

 &nbsp;